Palisades Center

 Palisades Center is a shopping mall in West Nyack, New York, which as of December 2022, was the twelfth-largest in the United States by gross leasable space.
 It has also been one of the nation's most lucrative malls, producing $40 million in annual sales tax and $17 million in property taxes in its first ten years of operation.

 Built in the industrial style, the mall was developed by Pyramid Management Group, and opened in March 1998.
 It was named after the nearby Palisades, which border the Hudson River and the eastern part of Rockland County.
 It is bounded on three sides by major state routes: the New York State Thruway (Interstates 87 and 287) to the north (Exit 12), NY Route 303 to the east, and NY Route 59 to the south.
-It is also located near the Thruway's intersection of the Palisades Interstate Parkway, and is only a few miles west of the Tappan Zee Bridge, which provides access from points east of the Hudson River.
+It is also located near the Thruway's intersection of the Palisades Interstate Parkway, and is only a few miles west of the Tappan Zee Bridge, which provides access from points east of the Hudson River..

+In February of 2026 the mall was purchased at auction by a marketing agency named Black Diamond Management for $175 million dollars.